LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 Due to performance implications, the `:exact` modifier should be used for String searches where possible.

-At present, modifiers cannot be used with chained parameters.
+At present, the `:missing` modifier is not supported for whole-system search nor for chained parameter search.
 For example, a search with query string like `subject:Basic.date:missing` will result in an `OperationOutcome` explaining that the search parameter could not be processed.

-Additionally, the `:missing` modifier is not supported for whole-system search.

 The `:text` modifier is not supported in this version of the FHIR server and use of this modifier will results in an HTTP 400 error with an `OperationOutcome` that describes the failure.